janlearncode/Java2_course/Java2_Full_Lab/README.md

 # ☕ Java 2: The Full Lab Chronicles

 Hello, I'm **Jan (Janexys)**, a Software Engineering student at EIU.
-This repository is basically my survival guide and brain dump for everything related to **Java 2**.
+This repository is basically my learning progress and brain dump for everything related to **Java 2**.

 I used to think GitHub was a social network back in 2022 (lol 🤡), but now I'm actually using it to keep my code from disappearing into the void.